wix-incubator/wix-cli-docs/guides/framework/dashboard_pages.md

 ##### sidebar.categoryId (optional)

-The ID of the category to associate this page with, as defined in the [Sidebar Categories Configuration](#sidebar-categories-configuration).
+The ID of the category to associate this page with, as defined in the [sidebar categories configuration](#category-configuration).

 ##### sidebar.priority (optional)